geetikavadali/Augmented-Neural-Lyapunov-Control/ANLC_v2/documentation/WIKI.md

 "I have a 3-dimensional system that I want to control, how can I set the code up?"

-This tutorial will guide you through the 6 steps encompassing all the what you need to start the synthesis of your control functions.
+This tutorial will guide you through the 6 steps encompassing what you need to start the synthesis of your control functions.

 Let us consider the following system: